 2. Share your career aspirations with them.
 They will have more power than your manager to help you get closer to your professional goals.

 3. Get guidance and coaching from them.
 Product management requires us to work with many people, who we need to influence, excite, and motivate to help us succeed.
-Getting advice on this topic from someone who has been there done that is always helpful
+Getting advice on this topic from someone who has been there is always helpful.

 4. Acquire knowledge about the role, industry, and competitors.
-Leaders have broader exposure than us.
-They have access to other leaders in the industry.
-Their pool of wisdom is much larger and of higher quality than ours.
+Leaders have broader exposure than us, access to other leaders in the industry, and a much larger and higher-quality pool of wisdom than ours.
 Tapping into that wisdom will help you be more aware and stand out from your peers.

 How I can help you: